MontanaFlossCo/Flint/README.md

 ```

 Of course you can customise the dictionary of data passed to the Analytics provider by defining an `analyticsAttributes()` function.

+See the [programming guide for Analytics](https://github.com/MontanaFlossCo/Flint-Documentation/blob/master/1.0/guides/analytics.md) for more details.

 ## Find out more